-The words new mom and sexy don’t really fit well together do they?
-Things like sleepless nights and constant exhaustion, breastfeeding and sore or cracked nipples, changing nappies and having stained clothes constantly aren’t going to help a woman feel sexy or elicit any sort of desires and confidence sexually.
-Almost every new mom struggles with the transition back to feeling their sexy self again, so here’s just a few tips to help you along the way:
+The words ‘new mom’ and ‘sexy’ don’t really fit well together, do they?
+Things like sleepless nights and constant exhaustion, breastfeeding and sore or cracked nipples, changing nappies and having permanently stained clothes don’t help a woman feel sexy or elicit any sort of desires.
+Almost every new mom struggles with the transition back to feeling their sexy self again, so here are a few tips to help you along the way:

 Buy something that makes you feel sexy

-Maternity wear doesn’t have to be ugly!
-Buying new, sexy and luxurious underwear for your current figure can really help you feel more confident.
-You can cover up your tummy and scar if that helps too.
-But getting your sexy back isn’t just limited to what you wear.
-A dreamy moisturiser, a delicious perfume, or even wearing lipstick at home… whatever makes you feel a good is good for you.
+Maternity or nursing underwear doesn’t have to be ugly!
+Buying new, sexy and luxurious undies for your current figure can really help you feel more confident, but getting your sexy back isn’t just limited to what you wear.
+A dreamy moisturiser, a delicious perfume, or even wearing lipstick at home… whatever makes you feel good and gives you a confidence boost is good for you.

 Stop with the pressure

 When it comes to feeling sexy, every woman has a different list of what contributes to her feeling that way.
 Whether it’s losing baby weight, having your nails done, clean hair, compliments or just a decent night’s sleep.

 But the more pressure you put on yourself to achieve these things, and the less you’re able to achieve (because let’s be honest – newborn!), you’ll feel guilty, and that is not going to help you feel sexy at all.
 Give yourself permission to just be in this phase right now and use it to empower yourself rather than pull yourself down.

 Catriona is an accredited clinical sexologist, psychotherapist, sexuality researcher & speaker.
 She is an expert in the field of sexual behaviour, intimacy, relationships and mental well-being, with a particular interest in helping people create or reestablish sexual intimacy and empowering women to embrace their sexuality.